adityachatterjeedev/adityachatterjeedev.github.io/_posts/2025-06-09-optimizers-from-gradient-descent-to-momentum.md

 Despite its appealing simplicity, gradient descent does have a few issues that make it a bad choice for modern machine learning methods:
 1. Gradient descent is only guaranteed to converge to the optimal $w^\*$, i.e the global minimum, if the loss function is convex.
 However, most machine learning problems are nonconvex, and have very complicated loss surfaces, with many local minima.
 It's highly likely that if gradient descent finds a minimum, it is merely a local one, and not the global minimum.
 2. Computing the gradient on *every single point* in the dataset at every iteration is very computationally expensive, given that today's machine learning problems use datasets that number in the billions or even trillions of datapoints.
 3. **Saddle points** are critical points where the function is neither at a global maximum or a global minimum.
 The function may be curving upwards in one direction (like a hill) and downwards in another (like a valley).
-Training can slow down, or even stop, near a saddle point.
+Training can stagnate, or even stop, near a saddle point, due to the vanishing gradient in all directions.
 What's worse, gradient descent has no way to know that it's at a saddle point.

 To address issue 1, we turn to **Stochastic Gradient Descent** (SGD), which introduces randomness in exchange for greater computational efficiency.

 ## Stochastic Gradient Descent

 As we mentioned above, computing the average gradient for every point in the dataset at every iteration is extremely expensive.
-If the $N$ points in our dataset are numnbered $1, \dots, N$, what if, instead, we sample a random point $i$ from the distribution, calculate the gradient of the loss function $\nabla \ell_i(w_k)$ for that particular point, treat that as an unbiased estimate of the actual gradient at $w_k$, and use that as the direction of the step at a given iteration?
+If the $N$ points in our dataset are numbered $1, \dots, N$, what if, instead, we sample a random point $i$ from the distribution, calculate the gradient of the loss function $\nabla \ell_i(w_k)$ for that particular point, treat that as an unbiased estimate of the actual gradient at $w_k$, and use that as the direction of the step at a given iteration?

 Well, that's precisely what Stochastic Gradient Descent does.
 In practice, we generate a random permutation $\sigma \in S_N$, where $S_N$ is the set of all permutations of the set \\( \\{1, \dots, N\\} \\), instead of sampling a new random point at every iteration.
 Here's the algorithm: